 If paid leave is not taken within the year, employers must pay double salary for the vacation period, as well as allow the employee to carry over the right to take the vacation to the next year.

 This leave can be split into a maximum of three periods, where one of the periods must be at least 14 days and the other two must be for at least five days.
 Employees in Brazil have the option of cashing in up to 10 days of leave each year.

 Additionally, employees receive a holiday bonus when they take their holiday in an amount equal to one-third of their monthly salary.

-There’s also a mandatory 13th month salary that’s equal to one month of pay and is paid in two equal parts, one half by November 30th and the final half by December 20th.
+There’s also a mandatory 13th month salary that’s equal to one month of pay and is paid in two equal parts, one half in July and the other half in December.

 Employees are entitled to fully paid sick leave.
 For the first 15 days of leave, the employer pays 100% of the employee’s salary.
 Any further days off are paid by social security (INSS; up to 6,101 BRL).

 Employees in Brazil are entitled to 120 days of fully paid maternity leave.
 This leave is paid by the employer, who can claim payment back through deductions on social security payments.